-Summer is a particularly difficult time of year for our nation’s food banks.
-Donations always decline following the holiday season and reach a nadir during the summer months.
-The timing couldn’t be worse, either.
-Food banks also face their greatest need during the summertime.
-The reason?
-Families with children who had been receiving free or reduced-cost breakfast and/or lunch at school need to find a way to replace those meals during summer break.
-So they turn to their local food bank or pantry for assistance.
+Food banks also face their greatest need for donations during the summertime.
+Families with children who had been receiving free or reduced-cost breakfast and/or lunch at school need to find a way to replace those meals during summer break - so they turn to their local food bank or pantry for assistance.

+Without access to daily meals through their schools, millions of children are forced to go hungry during the summer.
+Studies show that food insecure children had a harder time at school compared to those who had consistent meals.
 The Summer Food Service Program was designed to ensure that the assistance low-income children receive at school isn’t interrupted when classes aren’t in session.
-Only 3.9 million children, 1 in 6, who receive free or reduced-cost meals at school, however, continue to do so during the summer months.
+Of the 29 million children that participate in the NSLP, only about 5 million children continue to do so during the summer months.

 The infrastructure to help keep kids fed during the summer is there, but the success of these programs depends on us.
 When they aren’t operating as well as they could be, it places a greater burden on hunger relief organizations that are already stretched to their limits.

-What can we do?
-In the short term, we need to do our part to keep the shelves at our local food banks and pantries stocked.
-Families who are facing hunger need help right now.
-Hosting a food drive is always important, but the impact is so much greater during the summer time.
-Move For Hunger can help you plan and a promote a food drive in your community that will support your neighbors in need.
+There are multiple things we can do to ensure childhood hunger is at a minimum.
+We need to do our part to keep the shelves at our local food banks and pantries stocked.
+Hosting a food drive is always important, but the impact is so much greater throughout the summer.

-The long term solution, however, is strengthening our federal nutrition programs.
-School meals, the Summer Food Service Program, and SNAP safeguard Americans from the dangers of hunger and poverty.
+We also need to strengthen our federal nutrition programs.
+The National School Lunch Program, the School Breakfast Program, the Summer Food Service Program, WIC, and SNAP safeguard our children from the dangers of hunger and poverty.
 We all need to advocate for and support these life-saving programs.

-Hunger doesn’t take a vacation and neither can we.
-Don’t wait, take action today.
+Hunger doesn’t take a summer break, and neither can we.
+Don’t wait, donate today to support those in need.